Jetison333/rotg/wagon.md

 Biden Blast — This itum can be used to cause a barrage of cosmic rays to strike the rules.
 Each bit that makes up the rules has a 75% chance to be flipped.
 This action consumes 21 marbles.

 hatter (1 marbles) — you may swap hats with a player of your choosing once per round

+Loathing (4 marbles) — You and a person of your choice are removed from history, except for the fact that history of your past actions persists.
+That is, you loose all belongings, titles, unsign all contracts… but submissions and the alike remain.